 Businesses can’t rely on their DBMS alone.
 A SQL database administration tool offers a way to ensure the DBMS is performing as it should.
 A database monitoring and management tool offers a way to analyze, monitor, and optimize your DBMS.
-If you’re looking for a top-tier tool for this purpose, SolarWinds® Database Performance Analyzer (DPA) and Server & Application Monitor (SAM) both get my vote.
 The full list is available below.

 My personal recommendation for database managers is to use SolarWinds software.
-I have used Database Performance Analyzer in my work primarily because of the versatility of this software in supporting database management.
 This solution is loved by administrators and developers working on optimizing the performance of their databases.
 Features include:

 - Tools to monitor the most important aspects of database performance